Reimagining philanthropy

 Chris Landry, Producer & Director — a long-time communications consultant to foundations whose film Not On This Land, about the activists who stopped the Atlantic Coast Pipeline, was a 2023 Grand Jury winner at the Richmond International Film Festival.
 His firm Landry Communications provides branding, strategy, and content to foundations and grassroots organizations.

 Valencia Whaley, Producer & Archivist — a filmmaker whose portfolio includes 1619, Between the World and Me, and Stamped From the Beginning.
-Her passion lies in crafting content that explores the depths of the human experience and acts as a driving force for positive change.
+Her passion lies in crafting content that explores the depths of the human experience and acts as a force for positive change.

 Jordan Baese, Editor an award-winning filmmaker who brings 15+ years of production mastery, storytelling skills, and post-production finesse to his work.
 Jordan aims to craft experiences that move people to feel more deeply and think more broadly.